Last Updated on August 7, 2023

 The advent of summer in Paris is almost always a cheerful time, not least due to the large number of events– most outdoors and many totally free– that take over the city from June onward.
 From live music spilling out in the streets, to open-air movies on enormous lawns, intimate jazz concerts and street-art events, these are some of the best summer festivals in Paris.
-Make sure to mark them in your calendars before a mid-year trip.
+Make sure to mark them in your calendar ahead of a mid-year trip to the capital.

 1. La Fête de la Musique (June 21st)